brianglass/anastasis/files/wed03mc.md

 Cross-Theotokion.

-Bride who knew not wedlock, seeing Christ suspended on the Cross, grieving you said, Ã¢Â€Â™You have set, O Sun of glory, from my sight, enlightening those in darkness.
+Bride who knew not wedlock, seeing Christ suspended on the Cross, grieving you said, â€™You have set, O Sun of glory, from my sight, enlightening those in darkness.

 Of the Mother of God.
 The same Irmos.